git-lama/restaurant_reservation_system/README.md

 Accessing via Browser

-Once the server is running, you can also open a browser and navigate to `http://localhost:3000/tables/occupied?start_time=2024-09-12T19:00:00` to view the occupied tables directly in the browser.
+Once the server is running, you can also open a browser and navigate to `curl -X GET "http://localhost:3000/restaurants/1/tables/occupied?time=2024-09-12T19:00:00` to view the occupied tables directly in the browser.

 ## Database Seeding